Last Updated on September 20, 2022 by ashley.davis

 - Unable to move out of bed except for prescribed physical therapy.

-- Eyesight is limited to corrected 5/200 visual acuity or less in both eyes.
+- Eyesight is limited to 5/200 visual capacity or less in both eyes.

 - Have limited or have no income,